amksperling/RailGunDuckies/README.md

 	- The duck changes color each time it is fired.

 - We used C++11 random distributions and random engines in order to generate the random positions for the balloons and the random colors for the duck.
 This is better than just using a c-style rand().

+- Extensive use of 'inline' functions help keep the code fast, but we're not sure if it really makes a difference.
+Let's assume it does.

 - We place many balloons at once (more than the minimum of one at a time).